Classical-Quantum Arbitrarily Varying Wiretap Channel: Ahlswede dichotomy, Positivity, Resources, Super Activation: Communication Scenarios and Resources

-\end{definition} \begin{remark} The randomness assisted code technique is not to be confused with the random encoding technique.
-For the randomness assisted encoding technique, only the sender, but not the receiver, randomly chooses a code word in $A^n$ to encode a message $j$ according to a probability distribution.
+\end{definition} \begin{remark} The randomness-assisted code technique is not to be confused with the random encoding technique.
+For the random encoding technique, only the sender, but not the receiver, randomly chooses a code word in ${\mathbf{A}}^n$ to encode a message $j$ according to a probability distribution.
 The receiver should be able to decode $j$ even when he only knows the probability distribution, but not which code word is actually chosen by the sender.
-For the randomness assisted code technique, the sender randomly chooses a stochastic encoder $E^{\gamma}$, and the receiver chooses a set of the decoder operators $\{D_j^{\gamma'}:j=1,\cdots,J_n\}$.
-The receiver can decode the message if and only if $\gamma=\gamma'$, i.e. when he knows the sender's randomization. \end{remark}
+For the randomness-assisted code technique, the sender randomly chooses a stochastic encoder $E^{\gamma}$ and the receiver chooses a set of the decoder operators $\{D_j^{\gamma'}:j=1,\ldots,J_n\}$.
+The receiver can decode the message if and only if $\gamma=\gamma'$, i.e., when he knows the sender's randomization. \end{remark}